CM 101: Introduction to Communication Theory

 Theory and practice of interpersonal communication, including an exploration of language, meaning, culture, listening, and conflict.
 Common problems in interpersonal communication are examined.
 Students apply course concepts through simulations and individual projects.

-CM 328: Human-Animal Communication
+CM 328: Humans and Animals in Communication

 This course provides an overview of the current field of human-animal communication studies as well as ways in which this field of study is informed by the study of intrapersonal, interpersonal, and intercultural communication.
 Prerequisites: CM121 or AZ200S or permission of the instructor.